 California Consumer Privacy Act Addendum

-Pursuant to the terms that govern all related orders for fraud-related services between Subscriber and Signifyd, Inc. (the “Agreement”), and in furtherance of obligations under the California Consumer Privacy Act of 2018 (California Civil Code §§ 1798.100 to 1798.199) and the rules promulgated thereunder, as amended or superseded from time to time (the “CCPA”), Subscriber and Signifyd (each a “Party”; collectively, the “Parties”) hereby adopt this CCPA Addendum (“Addendum”) for so long as Signifyd maintains Personal Information provided by or on behalf of Subscriber.
+Pursuant to the terms that govern all related orders for fraud-related services between Subscriber and Signifyd, Inc. (the “Agreement”), and in furtherance of obligations under the California Consumer Privacy Act of 2018 (California Civil Code §§ 1798.100 to 1798.199) and the rules and regulations promulgated thereunder, as amended or superseded from time to time (the “CCPA”), Subscriber and Signifyd (each a “Party”; collectively, the “Parties”) hereby adopt this CCPA Addendum (“Addendum”) for so long as Signifyd maintains Personal Information provided by or on behalf of Subscriber.
 This Addendum is effective as of the later of January 1, 2020 and the date that the Agreement is fully executed.
 This Addendum will prevail over any conflicting terms in the Agreement.

 - Capitalized Terms.
 The capitalized terms used in this Addendum and not otherwise defined in this Addendum shall have the definitions set forth in the CCPA.
 This Addendum applies to the collection, retention, use, disclosure, and sale of Personal Information provided by or on behalf of Subscriber (the “Personal Information”) to provide Services to Subscriber pursuant to the Agreement or to perform a Business Purpose.